About Mary Frances

 I'm married (25 years) to Harmon Dunathan, a retired Academic Dean of Rhodes College.
 We have a rescue Doberman, Zeus, and a rescue Lab, Helen Vookles.

-A few years ago, I got the opportunity to join MARX-BENSDORF, Realtors, the oldest and most distinguished firm in Memphis, 1st in real estate since 1868.
-Their support, prestige, and resources, have been terrific for me and my clients.
+A few years ago, I had the opportunity to join Marx-Bensdorf, REALTORS, the oldest and most distinguished firm in Memphis....1st in real estate since 1868.
+Their support, prestige, and resources, have been terrific for my clients and me..